-This year we ended up once again with having two Eid days, while some celebrated on one day, another celebrated on another.
-This debate is everlasting and since we are trying to understand the deen on a deeper level we decided to take a look into this.
+This year we ended up having two Eid days once again.
+While one group celebrated on one day, the other celebrated on another.
+This debate is everlasting and since we are trying to understand the deen on a deeper level we decided to take a deeper look into this.

-I found this amazing article written by a well known Imam in Alberta, Canada.
+I found this amazing article written by a well known Imam in Alberta, Canada (linked below).
 I was really impressed with his understanding of the Quran and Hadith and how it applies to the ever changing world.
 Please do take a look and see for yourself.
-Allah has logic above all and our nafs cannot trump that…
+Allah has logic above all and our desires cannot trump that.

 This is not about being united under the banner of one Eid, it is about being united on the Quran and the Sunnah of our Beloved Peophet (SAW).
-The article brings up some solid points, such as the fact that we want this because we have seen the Christians and the Jewish people celebrating their celebrations on one day so we feel we must too, but the this is not the way of the Sunnah.
-The Prophet (SAW) said when you see the crescent moon celebrate Eid.
-No messengers were sent out by horseback to announce Eid to surrounding areas.
+The article brings up some solid points, such as the fact that we may desire this because we have seen the Christians and the Jewish people celebrating their sacred days on one day, so we feel we must too, but this is not the way of the Sunnah, Subhan’Allah.
+The Prophet (SAW) said when you see the crescent moon, celebrate Eid.
+No messengers were sent out by horseback to announce Eid to surrounding areas, although this could have been done.
 Eid was decided on the sighting of the crescent by at least two trustworthy pious individuals in the local area.

 I remember back home the moon sighting being a huge event, Alhamdulillah!
 Exciting and beautiful, the wonder of it making the children stare up at the sky in awe that perhaps they would be the first to sight it.
-My parents tell me stories of standing in fields and on rooftops looking for the crescent and celebrating the night with their families and friends when they sighted it.
+My parents tell me stories of standing in fields and on rooftops looking for the hair-thin crescent and celebrating the night with their families and friends when they sighted it.
 Where has this tradition gone?
-Are we so far gone and have our noses stuffed inside all this technology to really enjoy our holidays and traditions?
+Are we so far gone and have our noses been so stuffed inside all this technology that we can’t really enjoy our holidays and traditions as they are meant to be?
 Is it not all this technology that turned this rift into gorge?
-Instead of enjoying ourselves on the few days we get, we pout and accuse when we should be bringing joy, love and peace to one another.
+Instead of enjoying ourselves on the few days we get, we pout and accuse when we should be bringing joy, love, and peace to one another that lasts throughout the year.
 The day doesn’t matter, the mindset does.
 Celebrating locally is the Sunnah, Alhamdulillah.
-It’s simple…
+It’s just that simple.

-We throw each other to the wolves everyday, use hateful rhetoric and then complain we are not united.
+We throw each other to the wolves everyday, use hateful rhetoric, and then complain that we are not united.
 This just won’t do.
-We must love and respect each other for His sake and to honour the sacrifice and tears of our Prophet (SAW) and his companions (RA).
+We must love and respect each other for His sake and honor the sacrifice and tears of our Prophet (SAW) and his Companions (RA).

 Eid Mubarak wherever you are!
-Please make it blessed, make a change!
+Please help make it blessed, make a change!

 United under The Quran and Sunnah…No one should be left behind or led astray: